lewisyesss/User-API-Refactor/README.md

 ## Limitations

 Try and not spend more than 2 hours on the test.

+## Usage

+Please fork this repository and once complete create a pull request.